 I still make mistakes (though usually they are less destructive).
 The library still uses the site I built.
 And I have a great story to share with new developers.

-So remember: New devs - you are going to make mistakes.
+New devs - you are going to make mistakes.
 Work hard to reconcile them.

 Employers/managers/seniors - Mistakes are going to happen.
 You can either respond by getting angry and firing people or you can turn a mistake into a teachable moment and a point of ownership and pride for a new engineer on your team.